Gloucester City Council

 Electoral Reform Services recently provided experienced guidance and voter analysis to Gloucester City Homes.

-Gloucester City Councils aim was to maximise the number of voter opinions recorded.
+Gloucester City Council wanted to maximise the number of voter opinions recorded.
 We delivered electoral administration for the Housing Stock Transfer ballot of ownership and management of the housing stock, which is currently managed by Gloucester City Homes.

 After a competitive tender process, ERS was selected as the service provider for Gloucester City Homes.
 We provided consultations and advice on the best electoral systems to ensure ease of participation for the tenants.
 This was aimed at promoting the highest possible turnout, whilst also ensuring that the ballot was conducted in accordance with Housing Transfer regulations.